funql/funql-dotnet/docs/integrations/newtonsoftjson.md

 ### 1. Create the print visitor

-The `NewtonsoftJsonConstantPrintVisitor` is used to serialize FunQL constants into JSON strings using `JsonConvert.SerializeObject`.
+The `NewtonsoftJsonConstantPrintVisitor` serializes FunQL constants into JSON strings using `JsonConvert.SerializeObject()`.

 ````csharp
 /// <summary>Implementation of <see cref="IConstantPrintVisitor{TState}"/> using <see cref="JsonConvert"/>.</summary>